Sustainable wrapping ideas

-While 85% of Brits are taking active steps towards having a more eco-conscious Christmas (according to recent research from American Express Shop Small), we can all agree we still wouldn't mind finding a new set of AirPods or Barrie cashmere beanie in our stocking this year.
+While 85% of Brits are taking active steps towards having a more eco-conscious Christmas (according to recent research from American Express Shop Small), we can all agree we still wouldn't mind finding a new set of AirPods or Barrie cashmere beanie in our stockings this year.
 We just want to be kind to the planet in the process.

 Simply put, gorgeously wrapped gifts in glittery non-recyclable paper, with non-recyclable Christmas present bows, ribbons and a metallic gift bag are no longer au courant.
 The general rule is that any paper that's dyed, covered in sticky tape, glitter or laminated, can't be recycled.
 (There's a test you can do: scrunch up the paper you want to recycle, and if it stays scrunched up in a ball, that usually means it's recyclable.)

 According to wrapper extraordinaire Jane Means, knowing how much wrap you need is one way to avoid a whole load of it ending up in the bin:

 'Try to avoid wasting wrapping paper as it’s easy to overestimate and cut more than needed,' says Jane.
 'To fix this, try measuring gifts so you can cut exactly the right amount of paper to cut to reduce waste.'
 One of her fave eco-friendly wrap ideas is to spruce up eco-friendly brown paper by stamping it with pretty shapes.